microsoft/azure-function-flex-open-ai/docs/workshop.md

 # Build serverless intelligent Apps with Azure Functions Flex Consumption and extension for OpenAI

 Welcome to this Azure Functions Workshop.
 You'll be experimenting with Azure Functions service in multiple labs to achieve a real world scenario.
-We will use the Azure Functions Flex consumption plan for all of these labs which contains the latest features of Azure Functions.
-Don't worry, even if the challenges will increase in difficulty, this is a step by step lab, you will be guided through the whole process.
+You will use the Azure Functions Flex consumption plan for all of these labs which contains the latest features of Azure Functions.
+Don't worry, this is a step by step lab, you will be guided through the whole process.

 During this workshop you will have the instructions to complete each steps.
 It is recommended to search for the answers in provided resources and links before looking at the solutions placed under the '📚 Toggle solution' panel.